webyrd/Barliman/README.md

 TODO:

-* should probably wait part of a second to see if there are more keystrokes before launching Scheme processes.
+* wait part of a second to see if there are more keystrokes before launching Scheme processes.
 Sort of like XCode (I assume XCode is doing this).
 Would be more resource friendly, less distracting, and would make typing quickly more responsive.
-Could probably do this using a timer.
+Could probably do this using an timer.
 * would be smart to only re-run Scheme processes when the Scheme code actually *changes* -- for example, white space characters outside of an S-expr shouldn't trigger re-evaluation.
 One way would be to compare "before" and "after" S-exprs to see if anything has changed.
 Could run a single Scheme instance and call `equal?` to see if the code has actually changed.
 This could be a big win for expensive computations.
-* create process tree to try all the examples simultaneously
+* support multiple definitions and mutual recursion
+* add structured editor for semantics and for type inferencer (as an alternative to/in addition to the free-form editor)
+* possibly add pairs of tests as processes, once individual tests complete successfully
 * would be polite to cancel the allTests operation if any single test fails, since in that case allTests cannot possibly succeed
 * add ability to change the evaluator rules and perhaps an explicit grammar as well
 * change green text to bold font instead